jamakyework/GymBuddy/readme.md

 ##Do Now:
 ---------
+Indicate who is logged in
+change to indicate that workout/exercise has been saved(so maybe an alert(sweet alerts?))
 Delete Exercise/Workout Btn
-Sanitize API data
-(api/v2/exercise/?language)
-No Result option for API search
+No Result notification for API search
-Indicate who is logged in
-change to indicate that workout/exercise has been saved(so maybe an alert(sweet alerts?)) placeholder example for exercises
+Play with/ Sanitize API data (api/v2/exercise/?language) placeholder example for exercises
 Add to workout change from add to added( ng.show, ng.hide)